styly-dev/EnterpriseCameraAccessPlugin/README.md

 ## Features

+- Easy to use plugin.
+You don't need to write even one line of code to get camera images.
 - Camera image can be obtained using the same script `Enterprise Camera Access Manager` for Vision Pro, Pico 4 Enterprise and Webcam in the Editor mode.
 - Just set a material on the manager script.
 The material will be updated with the camera image.
 - `GetMainCameraTexture2D()` returns the camera image as Texture2D.